IIIF/api/source/api/search/2.0/index.md

 | `linking`      | Annotations with the `oa:linking` motivation |
 {: .api-table}

-Other motivations are possible, and the full list from the [Open Annotation][openanno] specification _SHOULD_ be available by dropping the "oa:" prefix.
+Other motivations are possible, and the full list from the [Web Annotation][webanno] specification _SHOULD_ be available by dropping the "oa:" prefix.
 Other, community specific motivations _SHOULD_ include a prefix or use their full URI.

 #### 3.2.2.
 Example Request
 {: #example-request}